20 of the Best History Podcasts to Listen to Right Now

 Hey, it’s the Bowery Boys!
 In case you haven’t listened to the podcast yet, that’s how each episode has kicked off since the show started, way back in 2007.
 No, in the grand scheme of things, 2007 wasn’t that long ago.
 But in the podcasting world, hosts Tom Meyers and Greg Young are elder statesmen.
 While the show focuses on the history of New York City, you don’t have to live here (or have even visited) to find each episode fascinating.
 With episodes covering the history of public transit in the city (actually, that’s a series), Coney Island, and their annual Halloween shows featuring spooky tales from Gotham’s history, it’s impossible to get bored.

 While 99% Invisible isn’t a traditional history podcast, it’s rare to come across an episode without some historical background or context on the topic.
 Generally, topics focus on things like architecture, design, and infrastructure, but don’t let that put you off if those aren’t subjects you gravitate toward naturally.
 Host Roman Mars gently (seriously, his voice is very soothing) walks listeners through explanations of why our world is the designed the way it is.
 Standout episodes include ones on hostile architecture in cities, the history of malls, and the carpeting inside the Portland airport.
 The podcast also has a spin-off called Articles of Interest—all about the history of clothing—that is a great listen, and it’s available in the same feed as 99% Invisible, so you can’t miss it.
+After you’re done listening, stream one of these eye-opening history documentaries.

 If you think women were written or left out of history, just wait until you see how much there is to learn about people who aren’t White.
 Of course, you can’t make up for centuries of oppression by listening to a podcast, but Noire Histoir, hosted by Natasha McEachron, is a solid introduction to Black history, popular culture, and literature.
 The podcast also includes film, television, book, and museum reviews, and the episodes range in length from under five minutes to nearly a half-hour.
 Recent topics include the lives of Gwendolyn Brooks, Wilma Rudolph, and Bessie Coleman—just a few of the Black Americans you didn’t learn about in history class but should have.